 - A chance to develop a new course in a topic area of your selection, and if it is an interdisciplinary course, the unique opportunity to teach with a colleague from another discipline

 - A summer stipend to support course development during the summer before teaching ($2,000)

 - A stipend when the course is taught ($1000 for single instructor courses, $1500 for a team taught course)

 - Course enrichment funds to engage your class during the semester ($500)

 These courses would be normally taught in the academic year after the proposal is accepted, but we can be flexible regarding scheduling.
 Proposals are generally due in mid-September and are reviewed by the Honors Advisory Committee.
 Please see the following for additional information:

-- Guidelines Honors Proposals 2018– provides more information about each of the three types of Honors classes and how they fit into the Honors curriculum
+- Teaching in Honors Information – provides information about each of the three types of Honors classes and how they fit into the Honors curriculum

-- Honors Seminar Proposal Forms 2018 – provides detailed instructions for proposing a new course, with information about the goals and requirements of these courses
+- Seminar Proposal Forms – provides detailed instructions for proposing a new course, with information about the goals and requirements of these courses

 - Teaching and Learning in Honors – provides some information on what we know about teaching high achieving and gifted students from a survey of the current scholarship on these topics and compiling feedback from Elon Honors students in recent years.
 The scholarship of teaching and learning is a growing field, and as new information about effective teaching and learning strategies for high achieving and gifted students becomes available, we will share that information with you.